MerginMaps/docs/src/howto/manage/web/subscriptions.md

 Mergin Service offers a free plan for up to 100 MB data usage.
 Free plan can be used to host projects for commercial use only *for first month*.
 Non-commercial use is considered for personal (hobby) use, or in academia (teachers, students).

-We offer discounts for non-profit or charity organizations, please [contact us](mailto:sales@merginmaps.com)
+We offer discounts for non-profit or charity organisations, please <MerginMapsEmail id="sales" desc="contact us" />

 For more storage you can choose one of the two plans for users ("Individual" 1GB or "Professional" 10GB storage) or a plan for an organisation ("Team" 50GB storage).